Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Worried about falling victim to smishing?
 Here’s how you can protect yourself:

 • Don’t respond to suspicious messages.
 Ignore them and move on.
-If you suspect someone is impersonating a company, it’s worth notifying them.
+If you suspect someone is impersonating a company, it’s worth notifying someone there.
 If the company knows about scammers, it can start an education campaign for its customers and warn them of possible scam attempts, reducing the number of victims.

 • Visit the official site without clicking on the link.
-If there’s a link in the message, don’t click it.
+If a link appears in the message, don’t click it.
 Instead, search for the linked site on the internet.
 Be wary of shortened links using Bitly, TinyURL, and similar services.
 Legitimate organizations don’t use them, and they almost certainly lead to fake websites.

 • Block the sender’s number and delete the message.
 Deleting smishing messages will prevent accidental clicking on the attached link later.
-You can take a screenshot to report the sms phishing to someone later.
+You can take a screenshot to report the SMS phishing to someone later.

 How to prevent vishing attacks